 Rana is a social activist who serves as a board member to several social organizations, 3 of which she is credited for having taken the initiative of a founding member.
 In the wake of the Rohingya genocide, she has helped organize rallies and adressed the media in the greater Halifax region.
 Rana is a strong advocate on issues pertaining to social justice, poverty, racism, feminism, bullying, and Islamophobia.
 Her contributions have led to several awards, including the RBC's Top 25 Canadian Immigrant Award of 2018.

 Shudeep is a former journalist of the Daily Star, one of the largest English newspapers in Bangladesh.
 He has spent extensive time studying and covering the Rohingya and other indigenous communities issues with the Daily Star, as well as with other international English newspapers.
 Shudeep is the director of the documentation efforts on-the-ground at the refugee camps in Bangladesh.

 Raïss is a Rohingya from Toronto.
 He has led campaigns, petitions, peaceful rallies, and new chapter formations of RHRN across Canada.
-His writings have been published in several newspapers including the Toronto Star, Le Soleil, Montreal Gazette, Vancouver Sun, etc. Raïss is an Aerospace Systems Engineer by profession, but his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in South America, the Carribean, Southern Africa, and the Middle East.
-At Rohingya Human Rights Network, Raïss is the Canadian liaison for the documentation efforts at the refugee camps.
+His writings have been published in several newspapers including the Toronto Star, Le Soleil, Montreal Gazette, Vancouver Sun, etc. Following the 2017 massacre of the Rohingya, Raïss spent 1 month at the refugee camps; after which he presented at the Canadian Senate, as well as at the House of Commons.
+Raïss is an Aerospace Systems Engineer by profession, but his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in South America, the Carribean, Southern Africa, and the Middle East.
+At Rohingya Human Rights Network, Raïss is the Canadian liaison for documentation efforts at the refugee camps.